kimjihyo/reactjs-template/README.md

 # ReactJS Template
-ReactJS Template is a skeleton project for React web application.\n You can manually configure Webpack & Babel for your ReactJS project.
+ReactJS Template is a skeleton project for React web application.<br />
+You can manually configure Webpack & Babel for your ReactJS project.